What Type Of Economy Does Us Have: Complete Guide

 Not Pure Capitalism, Not Pure Socialism

 If you picture a pure capitalist system, you imagine almost no government interference — just individuals and firms trading freely.
 In practice, the US has a strong regulatory framework covering everything from workplace safety to antitrust.
-So on the flip side, a pure socialist model would put most resources under state control, which clearly isn’t the case here.
+But on the flip side, a pure socialist model would put most resources under state control, which clearly isn’t the case here.
 The middle ground is why the phrase “mixed economy” keeps popping up whenever people ask what type of economy does us have.

 Why It Matters